63

 A Short Carpentry Lesson

 There was once a carpenter in olden days who used to make wooden wheels for waggons.
-One say his young son stopped by in his work yard to watch his father work.
+One day his young son stopped by in his work yard to watch his father work.

-"Father," the boy said, "some people in our neighbourhood don't go to Church.
-Some say that they don't need any Church because they have Christ.
-And some go to Churches where they never talk about Christ.
-Some don't go to Church or believe in Christ.
-What is the proper way to be a Christian?"
+"Father," the boy said, "some people in our neighbourhood don't go to Assembly (Church).
+Some say that they don't need any Assembly (Church) because they have Messiah (Christ).
+And some go to Assemblies (Churches) where they never talk about Messiah.
+Some don't go to Assembly (Church) or believe in Messiah.
+What is the proper way to be a believer?"

 The carpenter paused for a moment and then showed him some of his work.